MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 When the popup-messages are for a specific label, you can configure exceptions for recipients by domain name.

-The resulting action from the pop-up messages is logged to the local Windows event log **Applications and Services Logs** > **Azure Information Protection**:
+The resulting actions from the pop-up messages are logged to the local Windows event log **Applications and Services Logs** > **Azure Information Protection**:

 - Warn messages: Information ID 301